NKTgLaw/NKTgLaw/README.md

-# 🚀 PROGRAMMING COSMIC DYNAMICS

-Physics isn’t broken.
-It’s just never been programmed.
-For 300 years, inertia was treated as a constant.
-What if it isn’t?
-What if motion can be computed — not just described?
-Introducing the **NKTg Law** by Nguyen Khanh Tung:

-**🔹NKTg = f(x, v, m)**

-  * NKTg₁ = x × p

-  * NKTg₂ = (dm/dt) × p

-A physical law encoded into executable code.

-### 🧪 Not a theory.
-A system.
-A programmable physical law that executes, not approximates.

-Built across 11 programming languages • Tested with real data from the European Space Agency • **Error margin: 0.208%**
+## Programming Cosmic Dynamics is a book series by Nguyen Khanh Tung based on the NKTg Law on Varying Inertia.
+Available worldwide through major digital publishing platforms.
+Built across 11 programming languages • Tested with real data from the European Space Agency • Error margin: 0.208%.

-### 💡 What this unlocks
-* **AI** that reacts like physical systems
-* **Autonomous vehicles** with real-time physics engines
-* **Space navigation** beyond classical models
-* **Simulation** that doesn’t approximate — it executes

-### ⚙️ From Python to Assembly
-From AI to Quantum Computing.
-One law.
-One engine.
-Infinite applications.

 ### 📚 Where to Get It